CodenameCOTC/premire-league-news/README.md

 build a website from scratch to implements all the things I've learn in Web Developer Bootcamp by Colt Steele on Udemy
 ===========================================================================================================================
 Current Stack:
-- Node.js  as a server side programming
+- Node.js
-- Express.js as a frameworks
+- Express.js
-- MongoDB as a database
+- MongoDB
-- Semantic-UI as a frontend frameworks also Bootstrap4
+- Semantic-UI & Bootstrap4

 Current Features:
-- Everyone can posting
+- Only SuperAdmin can posting a news
-- Only admin & owner post who can deleting the post
+- Only SuperAdmin post who can deleting the post
-- Only admin & owner post who can deleting the comments
+- Only SuperAdmin & owner who can deleting the comments
-- Need to login to comment or posting
+- Need to login to comment

 Future Features:
-- Only admin & superAdmin can make a post
+- Headline News
+- Club News (Category)
 - Search News
 - Register with Facebook & Google for normal user
 - Only superAdmin who can select the headline